 24 June 2013

 The 6 week consultation process on the proposed Main Modifications to the Core Strategy has now begun.
 Brantham Parish Council will be hosting a consultation event on Wednesday 19th June 2013, 7.30pm at Brantham Village Hall.
-For more details on this event please click here.
+Details of Event

 28 May 2013

 The most important document that has been released today is the "Schedule of further Main Modifications to the Babergh Core Strategy".
-A PDF copy of this document is available here.
 For ease of reference, in Brantham the following pages are the most relevant: 2, 3, 6-9, 22-28 and Maps 4 and F. In addition Modification numbers 4,5,6,7,14,15,25,26,27, & 29 and the most relevant.

-Should you wish to respond to these documents you can do so with the response form attached here.
+Should you wish to respond to these documents you can do so with the response form.
 PLEASE NOTE that ONLY specific responses to the Schedule of Main Modifications (MainMods) & the Sustainability Appraisal (Mods-SA-HRA) will be considered.
 This Response Form gives the full details on how to make a representation.